kohupallintrax/Mabinogi-Red-Cogs/README.md

 # Mabinogi-Red-Cogs
-Cogs fo ruse with the REd discord bot.
+Cogs for use with the RED discord bot.
 Commands specific for use with mabinogi.